Some DIFFERENT Views

 (1) Do you "go to church" even though you feel

 (2) Do you NOT go to church because you KNOW something is missing but you're not sure what? or

 (3) Is your church perfect?

-If you answered yes to number (3), read no further.
+If you answered yes to number (3), I don't want to burst your bubble, so read no further - unless, of course, you're open to the possibility that you MIGHT learn something new.
 If (1) or (2) applies and you are interested in learning some truths you haven't heard before, let's look at some things which might be missing from most worship services today that were present in first century worship.

 See what TOLSTOY said

 I was brought up in, but am no longer a member of, a large modern church denomination.
 I am not interested in promoting any particular creed except what is in the Bible.
 I am not interested in what church leaders after the first century, including (especially) the first and second "Councils of Nicea," decided that church doctrine was to be.
 I am not interested in celebrating pagan holidays.